Daudre-Vignier-Charles/Daudre-Vignier-Charles/README.md

 GPLExpert has the HDS state accreditation (Hébergeur de Données de Santé - Medical Data Hosting in english)

+Customers of GPLExpert are mainly healthcare companies but also industry and public services

+Tasks:
+- System and network engineering and administration (BUILD),
+- system and network audits,
+- security audits,
+- support N2-N3 (RUN)

 ##### 2018 - 2020 > Internship at DSO Group (M&A with Groupe MCS, now iQera) as a System, Network and VoIP Technician

+Projects:
+- Fusion of DSO Group and Groupe MCS Cisco Unified Communication servers using Cisco API, Powershell and CUCM bulk management tools (the scripts are not public)
+- Developpement of Windows Service using .NET C# and developpement of its client using .NET C#/WPF.
+The service runs as LocalSystem, allowing users to perform tasks that require elevated privileges through a client running with standard user rights.
+The service and client were installed through a package created with Inno Setup.

+Tasks:
+- Administration of Cisco Unified Communication servers and management of their call center
+- Device fleet management,
+- application management,
+- CRM,
+- network maintenance,
+- Active Directory,
+- local services,
+- request and incident management

 #### Contact
 Github related technical contact